kubernetes-the-hard-way-on-lxd

 Each etcd member must have a unique name within an etcd cluster.
 Set the etcd name to match the hostname of the current compute instance

-Create the etcd.service systemd unit file for each of the controllers:
+Create the etcd.service systemd unit file for each of the master nodes:

 {